clearmatics/zeth/client/README.md

 ```
 zeth
+ |_ api
+ |_ cli
  |_ core
- |_ cli
- |_ test
+ |_ helper
 ```

-This directory contains the core functionality of the Zeth client, a set of unit tests, and the code for the client CLI.
+This directory contains the API code for the Zeth client (`api`), its backend implementation (`core`), the code for the client CLI.(`cli`), and the code of the an "helper" CLI - providing useful functionalities to support the use of Zeth on Ethereum-like networks (`helper`).

 ### `test_commands`

-This directory contains a list of useful commands to help run the tests, as well as some minimal testinf scenarios acting as integration tests.
+This directory contains a list of useful commands to help run the tests, as well as some minimal testing scenarios acting as integration tests.

-### `zeth_helper`
+### `tests`

-The `zeth_helper` folder contains the source code of the `zeth_helper` CLI which provides useful functionality to support the use of Zeth on Ethereum-like networks.
+The `tests` folder contains the unit tests of the `zeth` package.

 ## Setup